cheesesamwich/cheesesamwich/README.md

 **[My Site](https://samwich.xyz/contact.html)**
 **[My Discord (Best way to reach me)](https://discord.com/users/976176454511509554)**

-You can see what I've done and can do by checking out my repositories :3
+You can see what I've done and can do by checking out my repositories :3 (Literally fuck all, im an idiot)